Canadian Association of Music Libraries, Archives and Documentation Centres

 The Canadian Association of Music Libraries, Archives and Documentation Centres (CAML; Association canadienne des bibliothèques, archives et centres de documentation musicaux, ACBM) is a national association that represents music librarians across Canada.
-Members work in organizations that support musical activities in Canada, including libraries, archives, conservatories, and universities.
 The organization aims to support all aspects of music librarianship in Canada, including research and scholarship, and to cooperate with other national and international organizations concerned with music.

 CAML is the Canadian branch of the International Association of Music Libraries, Archives and Documentation Centres (IAML).

 The association archives are held at Library and Archives Canada.

 History

 The association was preceded by the Canadian Music Library Association (CMLA), which was a section of the Canadian Library Association founded in 1956.
 In 1971, the association was reconstituted as the Canadian Association of Music Libraries, and in 1992 the name was changed to the Canadian Association of Music Libraries, Archives and Documentation Centres.

-Helmut Kallmann was made an honorary member in 1987.

 Activities

 Annual meetings

 The association meets annually, often with the Canadian University Music Society (MusCan) and the Congress Federation for Humanities and Social Sciences.
 The first IAML meeting to be held in Canada took place in Montreal in 1975.